-- If you are frustrated and find yourself getting upset - STOP and try again at another time.
+- If you are frustrated and find yourself getting upset, STOP.
+Just try again at another time.

-- Talk to your doctor or a lactation specialist if you continue to struggle getting your baby to take a bottle.
+- Talk to your doctor or a lactation specialist if you continue to struggle to get your baby to take a bottle.
 There are wonderful, free resources like the La Leche League.

 Always talk to your pediatrician before giving your child a bottle or if you have any concerns.

 Why Should I Give My Baby a Bottle?

 There are multiple reasons you may want to give your child a bottle, but the baby's health must come first: